We’ve taken cooking classes across Italy, and they’re one of the best ways to experience the country’s food culture.

 ⏰ 10 AM, 2 PM & 6 PM (daily in 2026) | ⏳ ~3 hrs | 📍 Two modern cooking studios in Rome's centro storico - near the Colosseum or in the Jewish Ghetto | 👨👩👧👦 Family-friendly: perfect for kids of any age | ♿🚫 Not wheelchair accessible

-Step into a modern, welcoming kitchen in the heart of Rome and experience Italian cooking the local way.
+Step into a modern, welcoming kitchen in the heart of Rome (the nearby 🛎️ Hotel Nerva was perfect for us!), and experience Italian cooking the local way.

 With small groups, a friendly atmosphere, and mouthwatering food, this class could be a highlight of your Italian holiday.